The Fourth of July is One of the Most Dangerous Days on the Road in Los Angeles

 However, you can decrease your risk of being involved in a car accident on July 4th by avoiding driving at certain times.
 Nearly 70% of all accidents on July 4th occur after noon, with nearly 20% happening between the hours of 10 PM to midnight.

 If you are involved in a car accident, The Ryan Law Group has provided a free “Car Accident Checklist” that you can save in your phone, detailing important information you should take down after a collision.
-You can access the checklist here.
+You can access the checklist at https://www.theryanlawgroup.com/car-accident-checklist.

 Brianna Porter